 • Coordinate with multiple regulatory agencies, including CalGEM, CDFW, and the California Coastal Commission, and obtain all required permits.

-• Abandon all active wells that lie within the Reserve.
-This process will involve bringing in a workover rig to remove the downhole piping, plugging the wells with cement, and removing the well cellars, exposed piping, rig anchors, concrete pads, fencing, and other related well appurtenances.
+• Bring in a workover rig to remove the downhole piping, plug the well with cement, and remove the well cellar, exposed piping, rig anchors, concrete pads, any fencing, and other related well appurtenances.

 • Following the completion of a well abandonment, we will disperse a native seed mix comprised of species expected to complement the restoration work planned by CDFW under their proposed Ballona Wetlands Restoration Project.

-• Implement a broad range of protection measures designed to avoid or minimize impacts to the environment, including obtaining the services of qualified biologists and archaeologists to train work crews and to protect sensitive resources.
+• Include various project design features to further minimize impacts to the environment, including obtaining the services of qualified biologists and archaeologists to train work crews and to protect sensitive resources.

 Frequently Asked Questions